 Lower support in the mid-63.00 area was violated into mid-December.
 That had seen it weaken into the more major supports in the 62.00 area and especially the 61.00 area on previously higher CRUDE OIL prices and the slightly improved global outlook.
 Yet the COVID-19 factor along with much weaker Crude Oil prices has it back up above 62.00 and the mid-63.00 area once again along with next resistance into that 65.00 area.
-Which there is some interim congestion to the 65.50 area, unless it drops back below 65.00 soon the next resistance is not until the 66.50-67.00 area once again.
+Which there is some interim congestion to the 65.50 area, unless it dropped back below 65.00 the next resistance was not until the 66.50-67.00 area it is nearing again at present.